What is TPE Rubber?

 TPE: Prominent Elastomeric Properties

-- Thermoplastic elastomers can be re-processed and recycled.
-This minimizes waste and scarp.
-Moreover, TPEs that have no use usually end up in landfills, making them eco-friendly.
+Thermoplastic elastomers can be reprocessed and recycled, minimizing waste and scrap.
+Even unused TPEs often end up in landfills without environmental harm, making them eco-friendly.

-- Also, the low specific gravity of Thermoplastic elastomers allows for more square inches of material per pound.
-Hence, manufacturers can produce more with less raw material.
+With low specific gravity, TPE allows more material coverage per pound, enabling manufacturers to produce more using less raw material.

 What is TPE Rubber Used for?